 - Genetics plays a crucial role in developing it.

-- Family history: A family history may increase the risk of developing a seizure.
+A family history may increase the risk of developing a seizure.

-- Head injuries: Head injuries are considered to be a reason for some cases of epilepsy.
+Head injuries are considered to be a reason for some cases of epilepsy.
 The risk can be reduced by wearing a seat belt while riding a car or by wearing a helmet while engaging in activities with a high risk of head injury.

-- Stroke and other vascular diseases: Stroke and other blood vessel (vascular) diseases can cause brain damage that may trigger it.
+Stroke and other blood vessel (vascular) diseases can cause brain damage that may trigger it.
 To reduce your risk alcohol, and cigarettes should be avoided, a healthy diet, and exercise regularly.

-- Dementia: Dementia can higher the risk of epilepsy in older individuals.
+Dementia can higher the risk of epilepsy in older individuals.

-- Brain infections: Infections such as meningitis that cause infection in your brain or spinal cord can increase the risk.
+Infections such as meningitis that cause infection in your brain or spinal cord can increase the risk.

-- Seizures in childhood: High fever in children can sometimes be related to seizures.
+High fever in children can sometimes be related to seizures.
 The risk increases if a child has a long seizure, another nervous system condition, or has a family history.

 - Blood tests